likerRr/mathf-js/README.md

 This is js port of Unity3D's Mathf class.
 It has been achieved by reverse engineering the work of original class and all the ported methods work exactly the same (except `PerlinNoise` method, cuz of different random realization and seed value).
 You can use this library in game development or in any other cases where you find existing methods useful.

 ## Which platform should I use?
-Originally it is `node` plugin serving by `npm` and using available ES6 features, but you can easily adopt it to work in browser with help of [Babel](https://babeljs.io/) or another ES6 transpiler
+Originally it is `node` plugin serving by `npm` and using available ES6 features, but you can easily adopt it to work in browser with help of [Babel](https://babeljs.io/) or another ES6 transpiler.

 ## What's not included
 Useless within javascript methods: